Please update your browser to visualise this site correctly. Update your browser now

 • You must check in at the airport at least half an hour before the recommended check-in time

-A small cat or dog can be taken into the Economy Class and in Business Class:
+Small cats or dogs may be taken into the Economy and Business Classes:

-• In a suitable pet travel bag (watertight, bite proof).) with max. dimensions 55x40x23 cm, or in a hard kennel with max. dimensions 48x32x29cm.
-Your pet must be able to stand up and lay down comfortably.
+• In a leak and bite proof IATA-approved pet travel bag with max. dimensions 55x40x23 cm.
+Your pet must be able to stand up and lie down comfortably.

-• Total weight of pet + travel bag or kennel may be max.
-8 kg (18 lbs).
+• Total weight of pet + travel bag or kennel: max 8 kg (18 lbs).

-• The kennel must be put under the seat in front of you.
-It is not allowed to take your pet out of the travel bag or kennel.
+• The kennel must be placed under the seat in front of you.
+Pets must stay in their travel bags or kennels at all times.

-Always make a reservation by telephone at least 48 hours in advance.
-Please note that we have room for a limited number of kennels in the cabin.
+Reservations must be made by telephone at least 48 hours in advance.
+Please note that we can only accommodate a limited number of kennels in the cabin.

-Your cat or dog may travel as check-in baggage in a ventilated part of the aircraft:
+Your cat or dog may travel in a temperature-controlled, pressurized hold:

 • In a kennel that complies with IATA rules and does not exceed the following measures: 100X65X70 cm.